The Siyafunda CTC Model

 - They have to be accommodated by the CTC to ensure they also benefit from and therefore take ownership of the CTC.

 The relationship with stakeholders is to provide funding or material support to “kick-start” the projects and initiatives.
 But this must not be once-off – the private sector must realise that establishing these CTCs with computers and infrastructure is a longer-term commitment to a project, rather than a simple donation.

-When companies donate equipment to the CTC they need to put more emphasis on researching the effect of the donation to the CTC and surrounding community.
+When companies donate equipment to the CTC, they need to put more emphasis on researching the effect of the donation to the CTC and surrounding community.
 While the initial donation is seen as a ‘God-send’ to a needy community, the repercussions of bringing attention to the CTC must also be considered and managed.
-Volunteer programmes are to be incorporated with each centre’s needs and requirements.
+Volunteer programmes are to be incorporated with each center’s needs and requirements.

 The relationship with all 3 tiers of government is to provide “kick-start” support to the projects and initiatives through: